ZacharyWesterman/paisley/README.md

 See how in the above, the `@` variable stores any parameters passed to a subroutine as an array, so the first parameter is `@[1]`, the second is `@[2]` and so on.
 For constant indexes, the square brackets are optional, e.g. `@1` and `@2` will also work, but **not** `@ 2`.
 Also see that subroutines return values the same way that commands do, using the inline command evaluation syntax, `${...}`.

 Note that it is also possible to jump to subroutines with an arbitrary label ID.
+Unlike a regular gosub, a dynamic gosub could fail at runtime, and so requires a conditional check `if gosub {expression} then ... else ... end` to make sure the label is valid.
 See how in the following example, the program will randomly call one of 5 possible subroutines, and then print "Subroutine exists".
 ```
 if gosub "{random_int(1,5)}" then
 	print "Subroutine exists"